Fingolfin7/AutoEdit/README.md

-# Python Application for doing basic edits on pictures in mass
+# Python Application for Basic Batch Image Edits

-A simple python program I made using Pillow that allows users to make simple edits to multiple files at the same time.
+A simple Python program using Pillow that allows users to make basic edits to multiple image files simultaneously.

 ## Setup
 - Download or clone the repo